-Hidalgo State is known historically for its rich mining reserves, particularly for silver.
-Exploited for hundreds of years by the Spanish government, eventually a group of British miners migrated from Cornwall, England to introduce new technology to these mines.
+Hidalgo State is known historically for its rich mining reserves, particularly silver.
+Exploited for hundreds of years by the Spanish, eventually a group of British miners migrated from Cornwall, England to introduce new technology to the industry.
 They left their mark by introducing both soccer and pasties (a meat pie or turnover that was easy for them to take down into the mines for lunch) into Mexico.

-The nearby Basaltic Prisms are a natural wonder.
-One-hundred-fifty-feet-tall columns or prisms of rock were formed millions of years ago when a lava explosion came into contact with the cold waters of the river in the Santa Maria Regla Gorge or Gully.
+The Basaltic Prisms, 150-feet-tall columns that were formed millions of years ago when a lava explosion came into contact with the cold waters of the river in the Santa Maria Regla Gorge/Gully are quite impressive.
 The only other site comparable to this in the world is a similar formation in Northern Ireland.

 This is a day trip.
 We can arrange transportation if necessary.